 It’s not that schools aren’t interested in mining their data.
 But at many schools, data is still limited to reporting.

 “There is an overwhelming agreement among higher education senior leadership teams that they need to make ‘data-based decisions’ for the good of the entire university,” Battista says.
 “This has resonated for the last several years.
 But the end result is most institutions are realizing that without a solid governance plan for their data, the resulting reports could become worthless as the reliability of the data is questioned,” says Battista.

 Data is often siloed in various departments at institutions.
 It’s spread across customer relationship management (CRM) systems, learning management systems (LMS) and student information systems.
 Since these disparate systems don’t communicate with each other, it’s hard to realize any value from all that data.

 “Universities who want success know that data is an important ingredient,” Antonson adds.

-Antonson goes on to explain that many schools spend more time navigating silos and the data sprawled across systems than creating real, tangible value for the institution.
-And this is a real issue, because academic institutions are underutilizing what could be a critical strategic asset.
-Other factors that fuel the problem are misconceptions and lack of clear ownership of institutional data.
-Furthermore, many academic leaders underestimate the resources it takes to establish strong data procurement.
+Antonson goes on to explain that as schools spend time navigating silos and the data sprawled across systems, they are underutilizing what could be a critical strategic asset.
+Other complications are a lack of clear ownership of institutional data and academic leaders’ underestimating the resources it will take to establish strong data procurement.